Bislig: Economy

+Bislig is the largest town on the eastern coast of Mindanao.
+Situated between Mati in the south and Surigao City in the north, it serves as a commercial center for Surigao del Sur and northern Davao Oriental.
+It is also accessible by road from the landlocked municipalities of Agusan del Sur and Davao de Oro.
+It markets itself as a center of organic high-value crops and aquamarine products.

 Barangay Mangagoy is the center of trade and industry of the city which has a population of roughly 50,000 and is the largest barangay in population in the entire province of Surigao del Sur.
-Espiritu Street and the adjacent areas within is colloquially often referred simply to as 'Barrio' by the locals in which the business district in Mangagoy is located.
-It houses national and local banks.
-Telecommunication such as Internet, cellular phones, cable televisions and leased data lines are well-available in the vicinity of Mangagoy.
-There used to be movie houses as well.
+Espiritu Street and the adjacent areas is colloquially often referred simply to as 'Barrio' by the locals.
+It is where most of commercial activity in Mangagoy is located.
+It houses national and local banks, restaurants, and service centers.
 There are also accommodating inns and hotels, as well as motorized tricycles, jeepneys, and buses ply its concrete roads and highways.

-Bislig was the home of the defunct company PICOP Resources, Inc. (PRI, or previously known as the Paper Industries Corporation of the Philippines), which was the largest paper mill in Asia and one of the largest in the world.
-It is geographically situated at Barangay Tabon and its concession is a sanctuary of the Philippine eagle.
-The permanent shutdown was officially ruled on mid-2008.